sofiaps/React-Firebase-StyledComponents-Redux-ReduxThunk/README.md

-# Crown e-Commerce with React-Firebase-StyledComponents-Redux-ReduxPersist-Redux-Thunk
+# Crown e-Commerce with React-Firebase-StyledComponents-Redux-ReduxPersist-ReduxThunk
 ### Make use of Redux-Thunk as Middleware, Loading spinner & persist only cart items

 -Main Page with links to different categories